 Our design permits startup under high inlet pressure without unloading the system as required by other gas compressor systems.
 Complicated and expensive transition assemblies used by conventional diaphragm compressors are eliminated.
 Resulting in lower purchase, operating and maintenance cost.

 High product purity

 These compressors are used for contamination-free compression of gases.
 The process media does not contact the piston, piston rings, etc. that are typically used to generate displacement in conventional compressors.
 PDC Machines accomplishes this by isolating the process media from the piston and related components with a set of metallic diaphragms.
-The piston moves a column of hydraulic fluid which in turn moves the diaphragm set and displaces the process media.
+The piston moves a column of hydraulic fluid which in turn moves the diaphragm set and displaces the gas.
 The process side of these units is constructed of compatible corrosion-resistant material (stainless steel, Inconel®, Hastelloy®, Monel®, etc.) to prevent contamination.

 Diaphragm industrial gas compressors explained

 PDC Machines’ metallic diaphragm compressors are ideal for compressing all process gases without leakage or contamination of the gas.
 The advantages of ultra high purity, leak free gas handling are what differentiate our diaphragm compressor from reciprocating and screw type compressors.
 Reciprocating and screw type machines are subject to leakage around piston rings which results in contamination of the process gas by hydraulic oil.